Floods could cost Germany 12 billion euros in economic damage, warns Fitch

-BERLIN Floods that have devastated parts of southern and eastern Germany could briefly impede growth in Europe's biggest economy, an industry body said, while ratings agency Fitch said the economic cost could be as high as 12 billion euros.
+BERLIN Floods that have devastated parts of southern and eastern Germany could briefly impede growth in Europe's biggest economy, an industry body said, while ratings agency Fitch said the economic cost could be as high as 12 billion euros (10.23 billion pounds).

 That would be more than the damage in 2002 when the region suffered high waters on a similar scale.